Help with your pension

 This information applies to people living in England, Wales, Scotland & Northern Ireland.

-The good news is that if your employment ends because you are caring for someone who is disabled, ill or frail then the state will credit your NI contributions for you.
+The good news is that if your employment ends because you are caring for someone who is disabled, ill or frail then the state can credit your NI contributions for you.
 However, this isn't automatic and only happens if you claim the right benefits and take the right action.

 How carers qualify for a State Pension